fs-kanayama/reactlandia-bolerplate-lite/README.md

   - No languages or Javascript flavors like TypeScript or Flow.
 Almost vanilla ES6 with `babel-preset-env` and `babel-preset-react` is used.
 Add loaders and babel plugins for your favourite languages if you want to.

   - No styling solution.
 Nothing like Styled components, Styled JSX, Stylus, Sass or PostCSS is included.
 Feel the zen of plain HTML/CSS.
-Add your own fluff or ship as is ;) Any reasonable styling package should work, because you have full control over babel and webpack directly.
+Even adorable [Linaria](https://github.com/callstack/linaria) is forced to a separate [branch](https://github.com/ivan-aksamentov/reactlandia-bolerplate-lite/tree/feature/linaria).
+Feel free to add your own style fluff or ship as it is ;)
+  Any reasonable styling package should work, because you have full control over babel and webpack directly.

   - No Redux frameworks.
 No sagas, thunks, fetching, persistence or anything similar.